 |Why Take It||The test is required for admission to most graduate schools and a growing number of business schools.||The test is required for admission to most business schools.|

-|Test Structure||The GRE consists of a 75-minute Analytic section with two essays, two 30-minute Verbal sections and two 35-minute Quantitative sections.
-There's also a 30-minute experimental section that can be either math or verbal.||The GMAT consists of a 30-minute Analytic section with one essay, a 30-minute Integrated Reasoning section, a 75-minute Quantitative section and a 75- minute Verbal section.|
+|Test Structure||The GRE consists of a 60-minute Analytical Writing section - with two essays at 30 minutes each.
+There are two 30-minute Verbal Reasoning sections.
+There are two 35-minute Quantitative Reasoning sections.
+There's also a 30-35 minute experimental section that can be either math or verbal.||The GMAT consists of a 30-minute Analytic section with one essay, a 30-minute Integrated Reasoning section, a 75-minute Quantitative section and a 75- minute Verbal section.|

-|Test Format||Offered in paper-based and computer-adaptive by section formats.||The GMAT is a computer-adaptive test.|
+|Test Format||Offered as a computer adaptive by section exam in the United States.||The GMAT is a computer-adaptive test.|